yunik1004/node-xmlshim/README.md

 [![Build Status](https://secure.travis-ci.org/yunik1004/node-xmlshim.svg?branch=master)](http://travis-ci.org/yunik1004/node-xmlshim)

+> This is the updated version of znerol/node-xmlshim.

+Main branch of this project is 'master'.

+## Intro

 This project brings the ``DOMParser``[1] and ``XMLSerializer``[2] objects known from the browser to node.js.
 Additionally functions from ``document.implementation``, most importantly ``createDocument``[3] are exposed